ParacelFramework/Parpacks/readme.md

 ---

-## 🧠 Theory: Underlying Ideas, Recursion, and USHELLs
+## 🧠 Theory: Underlying Ideas, Recursion, and Fictional Datatypes

 Every idea — yours, or an LLM's — is the top of a deeper conceptual iceberg.
 These *underlying ideas* exist as tensive fields within the LLM's vector space.
 Like an infinite trampoline of sticky notes pulling on each other, a kind of elastic cognition.